top of page

 Alexander Woods is a pianist and music teacher living in the Twin Cities, MN.
 A versatile and collaborative musician, his passions include art song, instrumental & chamber works, choral music, contemporary piano repertoire, and a variety of jazz and popular styles.
 He strives to maintain an innovative perspective in his performances, seeking out new and old works from diverse genres and composers.

 Woods is a lecturer of music at the University of Wisconsin-Eau Claire, where he has taught applied piano lessons, class piano, and an honors colloquium exploring music and gender.
-He also holds positions at Central Presbyterian Church (St. Paul) and Voices of Hope Prison Music Initiative, and has freelanced with institutions and ensembles such as St. Olaf College, Gustavus Adolphus College, University of Minnesota, Source Song Festival, the Mississippi Valley Orchestra, Dakota Valley Symphony & Chorus, South Metro Chorale, St. Mark’s Episcopal Cathedral Orchestra, the International Cello Institute, St. Croix Valley Opera, Borromeo Music Festival, and the NATS, Schubert Club, and Thursday Musical competitions.
+He also holds positions at Central Presbyterian Church (St. Paul) and Voices of Hope Prison Music Initiative, and has been involved with institutions and ensembles including St. Olaf College, Gustavus Adolphus College, Source Song Festival, the International Cello Institute, St. Croix Valley Opera, Borromeo Music Festival, Minneapolis Choir Collective, Mississippi Valley Orchestra, and the NATS, Schubert Club, and Thursday Musical competitions.

-As a recording artist, Woods's projects include Carol Barnett’s Epigrams, Epitaphs with Border CrosSing, two CDs with flutist Tim Lane (Paper Route Press, Skyline Publications), an album of piano works by Ivar Lunde Jr, John Russo, and Martin Stepper (CRS, Inc.), and the Charles Gorczynski Tango Quartet's debut EP The Conservatory, which was featured in Minnesota Public Radio’s New Minnesota Music Round-up.
-The quartet's second album Dead Stars is underway for 2025.
+As a recording artist, Woods's projects include Carol Barnett’s Epigrams, Epitaphs with Border CrosSing, two CDs with flutist Tim Lane (Paper Route Press, Skyline Publications), an album of piano works by Ivar Lunde Jr, John Russo, and Martin Stepper (CRS, Inc.), and the Charles Gorczynski Tango Quartet's The Conservatory and Dead Stars, which were featured on Minnesota Public Radio.

 Woods holds a master's degree in collaborative piano from the University of Minnesota, where he earned the Rydell Fellowship in Accompanying & Coaching.
 He also holds bachelor’s degrees in music and religious studies from Pomona College, where he earned the McCord Memorial Grant to fund piano study at several summer music festivals.
 His primary teachers include Timothy Lovelace, Lydia Artymiw, Genevieve Lee, and Ming Tsu. www.alexanderwoodspiano.com